pklaus/MightyWatt_Python/README.md

 MightyWatt powered by Python
 ============================

-This is a software suite to control the electronic load [MightyWatt][].
+This is a Python package with a web interface for the [MightyWatt][], a great programmable electronic load for the Arduino Uno/Due.

+The [MightyWatt][] is an Arduino shield designed as a constant-current / constant-voltage load.
+It uses a FET in linear mode to create an adjustable resistance.

 Installation
 ------------